 10) SS responds to the INVITE with a valid 181 Call Is Being Forwarded response.

-11) SS (now starting to simulate the UE to which call was forwarded) sends another 183 Session in Progress response to the INVITE request.
+11) SS (now starting to simulate the UE to which call was forwarded) sends another 183 Session Progress response to the INVITE request.
 As this response contains an SDP answer it is sent reliably.

 12) SS waits for the UE to send a PRACK request, containing an SDP offer in which the UE tells to have reserved the local resources.